zachmay/inventorium/report.md

 The `deriving` keyword instructs the Haskell compiler to generate an implementation for the `Eq` typeclass.
-Typeclasses are analogous to Java interfaces and a datatype must implement `Eq`'s interface to be usable with the `==` equality operator.
+Typeclasses are analogous to Java interfaces and a datatype must implement `Eq`'s interface to be comparable via the `==` operator.
-With this automatic derivation, lists containing any data type that implements `Eq` can be compared for equality.
+With this automatic derivation, lists containing any data type (that itself implements `Eq`) can be compared for equality.

 Finally we define a function `length` on `List`.
 We use a feature called *pattern matching*